Perfect Simulation Of Processes With Long Memory: A `Coupling Into And From The Past' Algorithm

-In this paper, we fill the gap between long and short scales, by providing a relatively elaborated and yet elegant coupling procedure that purely relies on coalescence.
-When the process considered is a (first order) Markov chain, this procedure simply boils down to Propp and Wilson's algorithm.
-But it permits to handle more general, infinite memory processes characterized by a continuous transition kernel, as defined in Section~\ref{sec:notations}.
+This paper aims to fill the gap between long- and short-scale methods by providing a relatively elaborate, yet elegant coupling procedure that relies solely on coalescence.
+For a (first order) Markov chain process, this procedure is equivalent to Propp and Wilson's algorithm.
+However, our procedure makes it possible to manage more general, infinite memory processes characterized by a continuous transition kernel, as defined in Section~\ref{sec:notations}.

-The idea is to exploit \emph{local} coalescence, instead of global loss of memory properties.
-From an abstract point of view, the algorithm depicted in Section~\ref{sec:perfectsim} simply consists in running a Markov chain on an infinite, uncountable set, until the first hit time of a given subset of states.
+This procedure is based on the idea of exploiting \emph{local} coalescence instead of global loss of memory properties.
+From an abstract perspective, the algorithm described in Section~\ref{sec:perfectsim} simply consists in running a Markov chain on an infinite, uncountable set until the first hitting time of a given subset of states.
 Its concrete implementation involves a dynamical system on a set of labeled trees described in Section~\ref{sec:algo}.

-Another way to consider this algorithm is to link it to the algorithm described in~\cite{kendall98PS}.
-In this article, Kendall explains how to adapt Propp and Wilson's idea in order to sample exactly from area-interaction point processes, by perfectly simulating the equilibrium distribution of a spacial birth-and-death process.
-As in the present article, the idea is that if all possible initial patterns at time $t<0$ lead, following the same birth and death transitions, to the same configuration at time $0$, then this configuration has the expected distribution; whenever such a coalescence is observable, perfect simulation is possible.
-This algorithm was later generalized by Wilson, who named it `coupling into and from the past' (CIAFTP, see~\cite{wilson00PSreadonce} Section~7), a term that fits very well to the algorithm described in Section~\ref{sec:algo}.
+Alternatively, this algorithm may be linked to the algorithm described by Kendall~\cite{kendall98PS}, whose adaptation of Propp and Wilson's idea perfectly simulates the equilibrium distribution of a spacial birth-and-death process to precisely sample from area-interaction point processes.
+Analogous to the present article, Kendall's work was based on the idea that if---following the coupled transitions---all possible initial patterns at time $t<0$ lead to the same configuration at time $0$, then this configuration has the expected distribution: Whenever such a coalescence is observable, perfect simulation is possible.
+This algorithm was later generalized by Wilson, who named it `coupling into and from the past' (CIAFTP, see~\cite{wilson00PSreadonce}, Section~7), an appropriate term for the algorithm described in Section~\ref{sec:algo}.